valenjet/upskill-in-testing-with-python/code/ch05/README.md

 # Chapter 5: Code Analysis - Code Examples

-This directory contains code examples demonstrating code coverage analysis with pytest-cov, linting with flake8, and code formatting with black, as covered in Chapter 5 of "Upskill in Testing with Python".
+This directory contains code examples demonstrating code coverage analysis with pytest-cov, linting with flake8, code formatting with black, and advanced static analysis with pylint, as covered in Chapter 5 of "Upskill in Testing with Python".

 ## Overview